aknishi/DevMatch/README.md

 # Features
 + User authentication using Devise.
 + Bootstrap
-+ Payment subcriptions using Stripe.
++ Payment processing using Stripe.
 + Deployed to heroku, add-ons Mailgun